jjjjjooooo/neural-collaborative-filtering/README.md

 MovieLens 25M Dataset <br />
 <https://grouplens.org/datasets/movielens/> <br />

-The dataset used in this project is **ratings.csv**, which contains 25000095 entries based on explicit feedback.
-The recommender system is trained using implicit feedback by binarizing the ratings and expanding the dataset about 5 times larger.
+The dataset employed in this project is **ratings.csv**, comprising 25,000,095 entries derived from explicit feedback.
+The recommender system is trained using implicit feedback by binarizing the explicit ratings, resulting in an expanded dataset of approximately 125,000,000 entries, making it five times larger.

 ## Files
 * **eda.ipynb**: Exploratory data analysis on the dataset. <br />